Sign up for the free Shakespeare Newsletter

 Have taken treasure from her lips--

-PAULINA And left them 65
+PAULINAAnd left them

-More rich for what they yielded.
+More rich for what they yielded.65

-LEONTES Thou speak'st truth.
+LEONTESThou speak'st truth.

 No more such wives; therefore, no wife: one worse,